Vidwafflez/Vidwafflez-Server/README.md

-# Vidwafflez Monorepo
+# Vidwafflez Server
 **Copyright (c) 2022 Vidwafflez GK.
 All rights reserved.**

-Welcome to the Vidwafflez monorepo.
-This contains all files you will possibly want to edit as any developer or contributor to the project.
+Welcome to the Vidwafflez server monorepo.
+This contains all source code pertaining to the server and API.

 # Releasing source code